 West Midland Safari Park is situated in Bewdley just outside of Kidderminster.
 It’s a good idea to get there early if you want to see everything as there is so much to see and do.
-We chose to visit during the ‘Spooky Spectacular’ event to celebrate Halloween this year.
+We chose to visit during the ‘Spooky Spectacular’ event to celebrate Halloween.
 We were so impressed by our visit, we decided to share it with you in this West Midland Safari Park review.

 Booking is essential, check out their website calendar for seasonal events, opening times, and booking.

 Our tickets gained us access to the safari park and leisure park which is great value, however, the price didn’t allow us entry to the theme park rides.
 So if you’re a thrill-seeker as well as an animal lover, you can include wristbands for access to these in your ticket price and save up to 35% by booking prior.
 If you change your mind in the park you can also buy wristbands when you are there.
 They start at £8 for children up to 1m tall and £14.50 for an adult wristband 16 to 64 yrs.
 Prices may have changed since our visit, so please check on the official website for the most up to date pricing.

 Because we were visiting for the ‘Spooky Spectacular’ event we also got a scratchcard trail challenge to find ‘Grenith’s Pumpkins’ hidden around the leisure park.

 We parked up for a quick stop at the Changing Places toilets before we hopped back in the car ready to begin our safari adventure.
-There’s nothing to stop you from visiting the park first and doing the safari drive through afterward.
+There’s nothing to stop you from visiting the park first and doing the safari drive through afterwards.
 If the safari seems really busy sometimes it can be easier to do the park first, bear in mind last entry to the safari is currently 4 pm.

 You can also pay an extra £4 for food to feed some of the animals as you drive through the safari.
 We promise you this is totally worth it!
 We even fed a giraffe and got some wonderful photos.
 Top tip though, take extra wipes because some of the animals are super slobbery.
 It is important that you wash your hands with soap and warm water after touching or feeding the animals and before you eat or drink.
 There is plenty of handwashing stations in the leisure park.